 - 1. On the main menu of the SAL Gateway user interface, click Configuration > SMTP Configuration. - 2.
 On the SMTP Configuration page, click Edit. - 3.
-In the Host Name / IP Address field, enter the host name or the IP address of the SMTP server. - 4.
-In the Port field, enter the port number of the SMTP server. - 5.
-(Optional) If the SMTP server requires authentication, perform the following steps: - a.
-In the Username field, enter the user name for SMTP server authentication. - b.
-In the Password field, enter the password of the user who is to be authenticated.
+Enter values for the following fields to identify the SMTP server: - Host Name / IP Address - Port - 4.
+(Optional) If the SMTP server requires authentication, enter values for the following fields: - Username - Password